tp201907/EC2_empirical_exercise/README.md

     e.
 Calculate the Cronbach's Alpha of the index and report it in a table along with the number of observations.

     f.
-Plot the conditional mean of the created index on the child's **age in months** at the time of the interview.
-You will need to take the difference between the interview date and the birth date.
+Plot the conditional mean of the created index by the child's **age in months** at the time of the interview (i.e. a line with age in months on the X-Axis and the mean of the index on the Y-Axis).
+You will need to take the difference between the interview date and the birth date to create a variable depicting age in month.

     g.
 Repeat these plots for sub-indices based on reading (EC6 & EC7), math (EC8), Physical (EC9 & EC10), and Socio-emotional (EC11, EC12, EC13, EC14, EC15).
+The index will be constructed taking the arithmetic average of the items as before.
+In the case of math, with one item, simply use the one item.

     h.
 Print a table of OLS regression results regressing index on the child's **age in months** at the time of the interview.
 These regression results should contain at least the estimated coefficient on age, the standard error, the R squared, and the number of observations.